toddbirchard/confluence-wikipy/README.md

 5. Run 'python confTree.py'

 ## Things to note
-- Ensure that the contents of 'listpages' (from confluence.py) are saved as a file named confluence.csv
+- Ensure that the contents of 'listpages' (from confluence.py) are saved as a file named confluence.csv (this should replace the example confluence.csv provided here)
-- Confluence Hierarchy Builder currently builds four heirarchies deep into each space, but is easily modified to include more
+- Confluence Hierarchy Builder builds four heirarchies deep into each space, but can be easily modified to include more
 - A Confluence instance of 10,000 pages will take roughly 10-15 minutes to process

 # Coming updates